leapfrogtechnology/sync-db/README.md

 Database connections are configured in `connections.sync-db.json` file in your project root directory as shown below.

-Since it contains all your database credentails, it is recommended that you **DO NOT COMMIT** it to VCS.
+Since it contains all your database credentials, it is recommended that you **DO NOT COMMIT** it to VCS.

 **connections.sync-db.json**